kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// IOMMUPlatform is used to indicate if IOMMU_PLATFORM is enabled for supported devices IOMMUPlatform bool

-	// Realtime Used to enable/disable realtime
-	Realtime bool

-	// Mlock is used to control memory locking when Realtime is enabled
+	// Mlock is used to control memory locking
-	// Realtime=true and Mlock=false, allows for swapping out of VM memory
+	// Mlock=false, allows for swapping out of VM memory
 	// enabling higher density
 	Mlock bool